karthikv/model_schema/README.md

   end
   ```

-  We have to separate the columns from the indexes, since the schema dumper
+  You have to separate the columns from the indexes, since the schema dumper
   reads them independently of one another.

 - It relies on Sequel's [schema dumper extension](http://sequel.jeremyevans.net/rdoc/files/doc/migration_rdoc.html#label-Dumping+the+current+schema+as+a+migration)